 - a.
-This part of the guidance covers the interaction between the CRR and the Securitisation Regulation.
+This part of the guidance covers the interaction between the transitional direction, the CRR and the Securitisation Regulation.
 The transitional recognition of EU Simple, Transparent and Standardised ('STS') introduced in the Securitisation (Amendment) (EU Exit) Regulations 2019 will be exempted from the exercise of the transitional power.
-The additional flexibility introduced for crossborder STS securitisation will also be exempted from the transitional power. - b.
-Therefore, for the purposes of Chapter 5, Title II, Part Three of the CRR, transactions recognised as 'Simple, Transparent and Standardised' under Regulation 18 of Onshored Securitisation Regulation (i.e. Article 18 of the Securitisation Regulation) are eligible for differentiated capital treatment where the other criteria in Article 243 are met. - c.
-As a consequence of the exercise of the transitional power, with respect to the remainder of Chapter 5, Title II, Part Three of the CRR, any preferential treatments afforded to EU assets and exposures continue.
-This includes: - The definition of 'promotional entity' in Article 242(19) will continue to encompass entities set up by a Member State's central, regional or local government (see Regulation 42 of the Securitisation Regulation SI) - ii.
-Senior positions in SME securitisations as referenced in Article 270 remain eligible for preferential treatment where the third party to which the credit risk is the central government or the central bank of a Member State, or an EU promotional entity (see point a).
-However, as requirements relating to Simple, Transparent and Standardised securitisation are exempt from the exercise of the transitional power, the modifications to Article 270(a) and introduction of 270(aa) in the onshored text will remain applicable (see Regulation 50 and 51 of the Securitisation Regulation SI). - d.
-Where the transitional measures listed in Article 2 Regulation (2017/2401) (Amendments to the CRR) and Article 43 of Regulation (2017/2402) (Securitisation Regulation) apply, firms may continue to recognise preferential treatments afforded to EU assets and exposures which existed in the CRR as applicable at 31 December 2018.
+The additional flexibility introduced for cross-border STS securitisation will also be exempted from the transitional power. - b.
+Therefore, for the purposes of Chapter 5, Title II, Part Three of the CRR, transactions recognised as 'Simple, Transparent and Standardised' under Article 18 of the onshored Securitisation Regulation are eligible for differentiated capital treatment where the other criteria in Article 243 CRR are met. - c.
+As a consequence of the exercise of the transitional power, with respect to the remainder of Chapter 5, Title II, Part Three of the CRR, any preferential treatments afforded to EU assets and exposures continue during the TTP period.
+This includes: - The definition of 'promotional entity' in Article 242(19) will continue to encompass entities set up by a Member State's central, regional or local government (see Regulation 42 of the Securitisation Regulation EU Exit SI) - ii.
+Senior positions in SME securitisations as referenced in Article 270 remain eligible for preferential treatment where the third party to which the credit risk is the central government or the central bank of a Member State, or an EU promotional entity (see point a). - d.
+Where the transitional measures listed in Article 2 of Regulation (EU) 2017/2401 (Amendments to the CRR) and Article 43 of the Securitisation Regulation apply, firms may continue to recognise preferential treatments afforded to EU assets and exposures which existed in the CRR as it applied at 31 December 2018.
 This includes: - i.
-In the circumstances specified in Article 405(2), the risk retention requirements outlined in Part V Article 405(1) CRR may be satisfied on the basis of the consolidated situation of the related EU parent credit institution, EU financial holding company or EU mixed financial holding company. - ii.
-The risk retention requirements outlined in Part V Article 405(1) CRR do not apply where the securitised exposures are exposures on or fully, unconditionally and irrevocably guaranteed by regional governments, local authorities and public sector entities of Member States. - e.
+In the circumstances specified in Article 405(2) CRR, the risk retention requirements outlined in Article 405(1) CRR may be satisfied on the basis of the consolidated situation of the related EU parent credit institution, EU financial holding company or EU mixed financial holding company. - ii.
+The risk retention requirements outlined in Article 405(1) CRR do not apply where the securitised exposures are exposures on or fully, unconditionally and irrevocably

+- guaranteed by regional governments, local authorities and public sector entities of Member States. - e.
 Firms should also have regard to the PRA's separate guidance on the transitional direction in relation the Securitisation Regulation. - 14.
 Large exposure requirements.
 Any preferential treatments afforded to EU assets and exposures continue during the TTP period.
-This includes EU assets and exposures that are currently exempt under Article 400(1) that are assigned a 0% risk weight under Chapter 2, Title II, Part Three of the CRR.

-15. Liquidity requirements.
-Any preferential treatments afforded to EU assets and exposures continue during the TTP.
+This includes EU assets and exposures that are currently exempt under Article 400(1) that are assigned a 0% risk weight under Chapter 2, Title II, Part Three of the CRR. - 15.
+Liquidity requirements.
+Any preferential treatments afforded to EU assets and exposures continue during the TTP period.
 This includes the recognition of EU member states' sovereign debt as Level 1 assets in firms' liquidity buffer for the purposes of calculating the liquidity coverage ratio, regardless of their credit rating.